 He also noted that the dual microphones picked up clear sound, though in a crowded office, they also picked up some background noise.
 If you're in a quiet room, these should be fine, though.

-Like its sibling, the Logitech C920 / C920S, the Logitech C930e has excellent image quality with superior color reproduction, sharpness and low-light performance.
+Like its popular sibling, the Logitech C920 / C920S, the Logitech C930e has excellent image quality with superior color reproduction, sharpness and low-light performance.
 However, it one ups the C920 series by providing a Carl Zeiss lens that has a 90-degree field of view.

 One of the very best webcams you can get at any price, the C930e also comes standard with a privacy shutter.
 Its dual, omni-directional mics also provide better noise cancelling than the C920.
 The main advantage that the C920 and C920S typically have is price as the C930e's MSRP is $129 as compared to $69 for the C920S.

-Available in a number of places, including eBay, the Microsoft Lifecam Studio is an older webcam, but it was top of the line when it came out.
+Currently available from third party sellers on both Amazon and eBay, the Microsoft Lifecam Studio is an older webcam, but it was top of the line when it came out.
 That means it features most modern webcam amenities, like autofocus and a built-in mono microphone, plus a few extra luxury features like a wide angle lens and being able to rotate 360 degrees.

 The Lifecam Studio also comes with “Truecolor technology,” which automatically adjusts lighting and color for a better image, but can also be fine tuned manually for finer control and even includes some AR effects.